 (1) specify the components of the benefit and the cost for each of the major tests; and

-(2) identify the equation used to express the result.
+(2) identify the equation used to calculate the result.

 (e) If a reasonable cost-effectiveness analysis for a demand-side management program cannot be performed using the tests in subsection (b), where it is difficult to establish an estimate of load impact, such as a generalized information program, the cost-effectiveness tests are not required.